ruby-hacking-guide/ruby-hacking-guide.github.com/spec.md

 end
 ```

-And there is another Perlism: the @redo@.
+And there is another Perlism: the `redo`.

 ```TODO-lang
 while cond